susmitha-chedula/ecommerce-project/README.md

 # 🛒 E-Commerce Website

 ## 📌 Description
-A full-stack e-commerce web application built using PHP, MySQL, HTML, CSS, and JavaScript.
+A full-stack e-commerce web application built using HTML, CSS, JavaScript, PHP, and MySQL.
 Users can browse products, add items to cart, update quantities, and manage their shopping experience.

 ---